 Come enjoy some good food, good fun, good music and a little scare as Leorose Sunset Beach presents a halloween costume party.
 Prizes will be given for the scariest and best costumes.
 This is an event you don't want to miss.

-This event is organized by the Cancer Society of Eleuthera.
-Proceeds will assist their efforts to create awareness, provide education, research advocacy, prevention, care and a cure for cancer.
+This event is organized by CIBC First Caribbean Bank and proceeds will assist cancer care organizations with their efforts to create awareness, provide education, research advocacy, prevention, care and a cure for cancer.

 The One Eleuthera Foundation in collaboration with the Cancer Society of Eleuthera and Family Medicine Center invite you to our Annual Pathway to Wellness, Health and Wellness Symposium.